 Step 3: Apply at a Dutch border municipality or at Schiphol Airport

 If you want to apply for your passport or ID card in Nigeria, first make sure you have all the required documents.
 You can see which documents you need by completing the checklist (step 1).
 You should also check what additional requirements apply in Nigeria (step 2).
 Then you can make an appointment.

 How do I make an appointment?

-To make an appointment to visit the embassy office in Lagos, send an email (in English) to email@example.com.
+To make an appointment to visit the consulate-general in Lagos, send an email (in English) to email@example.com.

 You cannot apply for travel documents at the embassy in Abuja.

 You can also apply for a passport at: